Creating a Data Analytics Hub on a budget

 This is down to a number of different reasons: –

-SMEs are using Big Data to stay ahead
+SMEs use Big Data to stay ahead

 The above highlights the fact that the benefits of Big Data are attainable for SMEs.
 Below, we’ll look at how a typical SME can use Big Data in a practical way.
 Your data analytics hub is the central point where you’ll collect and crunch that valuable information.